maialithar/snow-sync/README.md

    ```
    {
-       "sys_id": 12312312312312312312312312312312
+       "sys_id": "12312312312312312312312312312312"
    }
    ```

-4. Modify your script
+4. Modify your file
 5. Save it

    It will be automatically uploaded to your instance.

 ## Features

-This extensions allows you to download chosen script (currently supports business rules, client scripts, script includes, fix scripts, email notification scripts and ui scripts) and display it in `Visual Studio Code` IDE.
+This extensions allows you to download chosen script (currently supports business rules, client scripts, script includes, fix scripts, email notification scripts and ui scripts) and its configuration and display it in `Visual Studio Code` IDE.
 You can modify it and once saved, it will be uploaded to you instance directly.
 You can also modify some configuration options - they will also be uploaded on save.

+You can also view your currently chosen instance's statistics (`stats.do`) - they will be displayed as a `HTML` preview in new editor.

 ### Configuration options
 This extension comes with additional configuration options for every script that can be chosen.
 You can select which fields will be downloaded and saved to script config file.
 How to change them?